In race to COVID-19 drugs, EU may fast track remdesivir sale before U.S.

 Demand for remdesivir has been growing as there are currently no approved treatments or vaccines for COVID-19, the respiratory illness caused by the new coronavirus.

-An EU conditional marketing authorisation allows a drug to be sold for a year in the 27-nation bloc before all necessary data are available on its efficacy and side effects.
+An EU conditional marketing authorization allows a drug to be sold for a year in the 27-nation bloc before all necessary data are available on its efficacy and side effects.

 The European Medicines Agency (EMA) has already recommended the compassionate use of remdesivir, which allows a drug to be administered to patients even before its sale has been authorised.

-EMA’s recommendation on compassionate use matched an emergency authorisation granted by the U.S. Food and Drug Administration (FDA) earlier in May, after Gilead provided data showing the drug had helped COVID-19 patients.
+EMA’s recommendation on compassionate use matched an emergency authorization granted by the U.S. Food and Drug Administration (FDA) earlier in May, after Gilead provided data showing the drug had helped COVID-19 patients.

-But the EU is now moving rapidly to the next step in the authorisation procedure.
+But the EU is now moving rapidly to the next step in the authorization procedure.

-The equivalent procedure in the U.S. is called “accelerated approval”, as opposed to the standard authorisation that the FDA grants to medicines which pass all tests before their marketing.
+The equivalent procedure in the U.S. is called “accelerated approval”, as opposed to the standard authorization that the FDA grants to medicines which pass all tests before their marketing.

 As pressure mounts to ramp up production of the drug, Gilead has said it was in discussions with chemical and drug manufacturers to produce remdesivir for Europe and Asia until at least 2022.